 The second is vision board work and this is a fun way to manifest for people who enjoy being creative.
 You've probably seen vision boards done before, and may have even done one yourself without realizing it's a manifestation technique.
 Create an old-school version using newspaper and magazine cutouts, or take your design skills online.
 The key is to have the vision boards in areas they can be seen constantly like on your bedroom wall, so it's the first thing you see when you wake up.
 You could also save it to your computer lock screen and phone screen.

 Visioning is the third process you can use to visualize what you want.
 It's very similar to meditating, but the focus is on visualizing the whole scene and the end goal.
-It's best done in a quiet space with no distractions, but if you find it difficult to relax your mind, music like theta wave sounds or meditation music can help.
+It's best done in a quiet space with no distractions, as seen in practice for manifestation before sleep.
+But if you find it difficult to relax your mind, music like theta wave sounds or meditation music can help.
 Start off practicing for 5 mins a day, increasing to 20 minutes the more confident you become with it.

 4. Raise your emotions